sh0aibsha1kh/raptors-telegram-bot/README.md

 # raptors-telegram-bot

 This telegram bot will be used to fetch game stats for the Toronto Raptors.
+It is hosted on Heroku.

 ## Supported Commands
 `/next {n}` - display the next `n` games